DA suggests unusual idea for halting Trump’s hush money case while upholding his conviction

 The proposals include freezing the case until he’s out of office, or agreeing that any future sentence wouldn’t include jail time.
 Another idea: closing the case with a notation that acknowledges his conviction but says that he was never sentenced and that his appeal wasn’t resolved because of presidential immunity.

 The last is adopted from how some states handle cases when a defendant dies after being convicted but before appeals are exhausted.
-It is unclear whether that option is viable under New York law, but prosecutors suggested that Judge Juan M. Merchan could innovate.
+It is unclear whether that option is viable under New York law, but prosecutors suggested that Judge Juan M. Merchan could innovate in what's already a unique case.

-“Especially given the novelty of defendant’s own immunity claims, it would hardly be improper for this Court to exercise its inherent authority to consider novel remedies,” Manhattan prosecutors wrote, noting “the context of this unique case.”
+“This remedy would prevent defendant from being burdened during his presidency by an ongoing criminal proceeding,” prosecutors wrote.
+But at the same time, it wouldn't “precipitously discard” the “meaningful fact that defendant was indicted and found guilty by a jury of his peers.”

-Expanding on a position they laid out last month, prosecutors were adamant that the conviction should stand.
-They argue that Trump’s impending return to the White House should not upend a jury’s finding.
+Expanding on a position they laid out last month, prosecutors acknowledged that “presidential immunity requires accommodation during a president’s time in office,” but they were adamant that the conviction should stand.
+They argued that Trump’s impending return to the White House should not upend a jury’s finding.

 There was no immediate reaction from Trump's lawyers, who are pressing for the case to be dismissed altogether in light of his election.